Risk Factors | Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 The symptoms of sarcoma depend on their site of origin.
 Bone sarcomas often present with pain at the site of origin.
 When this pain persists in a young person or any person without known arthritis or other joint diseases, it should be pursued with an X-ray.
 Soft-tissue sarcomas may arise in various locations, often beginning with a lump that can be felt or is painful.
 Sarcomas within the abdomen or chest may be harder to diagnose, showing up when patients have pain there, or bleeding from the intestines or bladder.

 The diagnosis of sarcoma rests upon suspecting it and performing an appropriate biopsy.
 The biopsy or tissue sample should be done by an experienced surgeon or radiologist who is familiar with the techniques of biopsy of these diseases.
 Prior to biopsy, a CT scan or MRI is often performed.
 The biopsy sample is examined to determine if cancer is present.
 Once a diagnosis is made, a physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.
 Each cancer type has its own classification system.

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your medical oncologist, surgical oncologist, radiation oncologist, genetics counselor, pathologist, radiologist, nutritionist, collaborative nurse and nurse navigator, interventional radiologist and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plant to create the path for the most successful outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For sarcoma, your team may include your medical oncologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.